 Physiotherapists play a crucial role in recovering from an injury as they know how the body works.
 They can help you regain mobility, strength, function, flexibility, and confidence after getting an injury and preventing it from happening again.
 By using our guide, you’ll know the appropriate time to see a physiotherapist.

-Invigor Health offers affordable physiotherapy in Bondi Junction to help you address your injuries.
+Invigor Health offers expert physiotherapy in Bondi Junction to help you address your injuries.
 We also carry out movement screening focusing on injury prevention to help you get back on your feet and enjoy life pain-free.
-Contact us today for a consultation.
+Book an appointment to start your healthy journey.